VinEdw/mini-python-scripts/README.md

 This script makes folders in the current working directory based on the names in a list of strings.
 It does not support nested folders though.

+## grade_poker

+This script compares the poker hands found in the `poker.txt` file and counts how many times the first player wins.
+It was used to solve [Project Euler Problem \#54](https://projecteuler.net/problem=54).

 ## improved_euler_method

 This script uses improved Euler method to approximate a solution to the given first order differential equation on the chosen interval.